 The University recognises that hazard identification, risk assessment and controls are a critical part of Work Health and Safety (WHS) project and task management.
-The objective of this Minimum Standard is to provide information on how risks involved with planned activities including field activities are assessed and how controls are selected.
+The objective of this Procedure is to provide information on how risks involved with planned activities including field activities are assessed and how controls are selected.
 It addresses project/task risks, rather than specific hazards identified in the workplace.

 Travel Policy and Travel Guidelines

 The Travel Policy establishes a framework for all University travel, including domestic and international travel by air, ground and sea transportation.
 The Travel Guidelines provide information to support the implementation of the Travel Policy.

 Work Health and Safety Travel Requirements Flow Chart